TeamGleason/SpeakFaster/Observer/SpeakFasterObserver Decoder/README.md

 The SpeakFaster Observer writes audio data to .flac files that are approximately 60 second each in length.
-To transcribe a consecutive series of such .flac files, fine the path to the first .flac file in the series and feed it to the audio_asr.py script.
+To transcribe a consecutive series of such .flac files, find the path to the first .flac file in the series and feed it to the audio_asr.py script.
 Additionally, provide path to the  output .tsv file.
 For example:

 ```sh